scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 bottle of soylent!
 A full day of!
 Well, if you exclude the fact that I had a brownie my friend gave me as a snack.

+### Day 371

+Soylent for lunch and then had dominoes for dinner since they messed up my order and gave me credit the other day.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/